MOBILE ATTENDANT CARE SERVICE

 What if I need to cancel a visit or several visits?

-Please contact the office during office hours to cancel your shift or the afterhours numbers if you need to cancel after hours; our cancellation policy will apply for billing purposes.
+Please contact the office during office hours to cancel your shift.
+If you need to cancel after hours, please phone your shift.
+Our cancellation policy applies for short notice cancellations (48 hours).

 Can I keep my set time if I don’t need assistance?